JustinRojas89/Wordle/README.md

 ## Game Customization

-You can enter up to three command-line arguments for a challenging (or easier) experience.
+You can enter up to three command-line arguments for a more challenging (or easier) experience.
 All terminal arguments are completely optional, giving you total freedom.

 | Argument Position | Purpose | Example |
 | :---: | :--- | :--- |